 3. Are There Different Types of Home Appraisals?

-The most common home appraisal is when an appraiser visits a house and inspects the inside and outside of the property.
-An exterior-only inspection is also possible, known in the industry as a “drive-by appraisal.”
-There are also “desktop appraisals” where the appraiser doesn’t do a physical inspection of the property.
+The most common home appraisal involves an appraiser visiting a house and inspecting the inside and outside of the property.
+An exterior-only inspection, known in the industry as a “drive-by appraisal,” is also possible.
+There are also “desktop appraisals,” in which the appraiser doesn’t physically inspect the property.

-A drive-by appraisal is undoubtedly not as comprehensive and is often used when the lender doesn’t doubt the value of a home supporting the mortgage amount being requested.
+A drive-by appraisal is undoubtedly not as comprehensive and is often used when the lender doesn’t doubt the value of a home supporting the requested mortgage amount.

 The appraisal is an essential part of most real estate transactions!Click To Tweet4.
-What Will You See in a Real Estate Appraisal Report?
+What Will You See in an Appraisal Report?

 - An appraisal report will have specific details about the subject property.
 There will be a side-by-side comparison of similar properties that have sold and are for sale.
 These are known as comparable sales or “comps.”